Lumorti/Quandoom/README.md

 ## Quandoom

 It is a well-known fact that all useful computational devices ever created are [capable of running DOOM](https://www.reddit.com/r/itrunsdoom/).
 Despite decades of active research, there is yet to be developed a single practical use for quantum computers.
 This changes today, with the release of Quandoom, a port of the first level of DOOM designed for a quantum computer, given as a single QASM file, using a mere 70,000 qubits and 80 million gates.
 Although such a quantum computer doesn't exist right now, Quandoom is efficiently simulatable on a classical computer, capable of running at 10-20 fps on my laptop using the accompanying lightweight (150 lines of C++) QASM simulator.
+The code used to generate the circuit can be found [here](https://github.com/Lumorti/QuandoomEngine).
+There is also an arXiv document explaining things [here](https://arxiv.org/abs/2412.12162v1).

 The game loop is as follows:
 1) the user pressing a key sets the value of one of the input qubits